gradio-app/gradio/guides/06_other-tutorials/real-time-speech-recognition.md

 That's it!
 By default, the automatic speech recognition model pipeline loads Facebook's `facebook/wav2vec2-base-960h` model.

-## Step 2 — Creating a Full-Context ASR Demo with Transformers
+## 2. Create a Full-Context ASR Demo with Transformers

 We will start by creating a *full-context* ASR demo, in which the user speaks the full audio before using the ASR model to run inference.
 This is very easy with Gradio -- we simply create a function around the `pipeline` object above.